DISSERTATION

 “’Obesity’ and Healthcare in the Face of Fat Activism”

 The paper begins by considering two approaches to “obese” persons’ health developed by the fat activist community: (1) the social model of health, and (2) the Health at Every Size movement.
 The first argues that the thin-centric social world unjustly contributes to making fat persons sick.
 Under this rubric, it is the social world that needs to change, not fat people.
 For example, consider the significant iatrogenic impacts of provider weight-bias and the negative health impacts that stem from social stigma and the social determinants of health.
 The second argues that the pursuit of health is possible regardless of bodyweight, noting the unreliability of the BMI as an indicator of health, as well as facts about health risks being lowered by physical activity, social support, good nutrition, access to medical care, and so forth, regardless of the occurrence of weight loss.
-Under this rubric, fatness does not necessarily cause ill health: the source of ill health is poor lifestyle, which may or may not affect weight.
+Under this rubric, fatness does not necessarily cause ill health: the source of ill health is lifestyle, which may or may not affect weight, and which is socially and politically determined.
 I explore the answers these approaches offer and the potential limits of fat activist paradigms for discussing the just allocation of scarce resources and prescription of weight loss drugs.

 Collaborators: Jenny Schiff, Ryan Felder, Joanna Smolenski, Julia Kolak, Paul Cummins, Rosamond Rhodes